Landmark Supreme Court Victory for Bourne Law

 The Supreme Court agreed with us that the Farr decision was poorly reasoned.
 Particularly they agreed that the 1935 case mixed up the “two prong test” for arising out of and in the course of employment.
 The Court rightly characterised the Farr case as “poorly reasoned” — even for its time — and overturned the 85-year-old case law.

 Needless to say, the decision in Frett v State Farm marks a long-awaited return to the original intent of Georgia’s Workers Compensation Act.
 It is hard to imagine how many injured Georgian’s had been denied compensation under the former “scheduled break defense.”
+This decision has had a lasting impact on workers’ compensation law in Georgia, as seen in recent applications of the Frett decision.
+Our firm continues to achieve victories for injured workers, including another appellate victory for injured workers at the Georgia Court of Appeals.

 Need Legal Assistance?